jdlabelle/comp880_final_project/PROPOSAL.md

 NHL regular season.

 * Each item is a single line or defensive pair
-* Number of dataset items:  2947
+* Number of dataset (row) items:  2947
-* There are 108 different stats (row items), examples include:
+* There are 108 different stats (column items), examples include:
   * Line/Pair name
   * Games played
   * Total ice time (minutes)